 You can also vote for Backdoor Survival daily at Top Prepper Websites!

-Bargain Bin: Below you will find links to some basic preps that I own and that I think you will find useful.
+Below you will find some basic preps that I own and that I think you will find useful.

 UltraFire Mini Cree LED Flashlight: I personally keep flashlights in every single room of my house and you should too.
 Consider ordering a dozen of these Mini-Crees.
-For less than $45, you will have enough flashlights to stash everywhere including extras for nightstand drawers, desk drawers, and just about every place else you an think of.
+You will have enough flashlights to stash everywhere including extras for nightstand drawers, desk drawers, and just about every place else you an think of.

-At the time of this writing, these flashlights are $3.20 with free shipping.
-Or you can purchase 4 for $13.99.
+At the time of this writing, these flashlights are with free shipping.
 These favorites are super mini sized, bright and waterproof.
 Plus, they use a single, standard AA sized battery.

 10 Inch Premium Glow Sticks – Assorted: These glow sticks are fantastic!
 Each stick glows for 8-12 hours, and comes with a pre-attached hook and lanyard.
 They are well priced and hold up well when packed around in a pocket or handbag.
 For more information about glow sticks and chemical lighting, read 10 Reasons to Add Glow Sticks to Your Survival Kit.